aidanmontare-edu/wwv-multipath/README.md

 # WWV Multipath
 Aidan Montare

-**Current project status:** I made a draft version of the code.
+**Current project status:** I made a draft version of the code for collecting data.
 No clue if it works with the Rigol scope correctly or not.
+I currently have no working code to conver the collected data into a form suitable for analysis.

 ![Scope display](scope2.bmp)